Licensing Guides

 • Anne Arundel County Only

-Restricted License: Requires seven years of total electrical experience, with a minimum of three years working as an electrical apprentice or journeyman under the supervision of a master electrician.
-Additionally, you can earn your restricted license by completing one year of work under the supervision of a master limited electrician.
+Restricted License: Requires seven years of total electrical experience, with a minimum of three years working as an electrical apprentice or journeyman under the supervision of a master electrician or have worked under the direction and supervision of a licensed Restricted or Master Limited Electrician for not less than one year immediately preceding the date of application.
+The license requires an $85 licensing application fee.

 • Baltimore County Only